Haka performed by non-New Zealand sports teams: University of Hawaii

-On December 24, 2006 the Warriors performed a haka prior to the Sheraton Hawaii Bowl game. in contrary to what was stated prior to the game, the Warriors, did not perform an entirely new haka but used the same gestures as "Kapa O Pango" as they have done all season.
+On December 24, 2006, the Warriors performed a haka prior to the Sheraton Hawaii Bowl game. in contrary to what was stated prior to the game, the Warriors, did not perform an entirely new haka but used the same gestures as "Kapa O Pango" as they have done all season.
 However, the chant itself could not be identified and it could not be confirmed if it remains the same or if certain words were changed to accommodate the team and the university specifically as the haka was not televised.
 YouTube hosts several clips of the Warriors' haka prior to the 2006 Hawaii Bowl game, but none have audio of sufficient quality to allow their chant at that time to be deciphered.

 In 2007, linebacker Timo Paepule has now taken the leadership duties of the haka.
 The Warriors performed their usual version of "Kapa O Pango" for over 4,000 fans in attendance at their annual "Football Ohana Festival" which included a 90-minute practice session.

 Paepule was quoted in saying that they plan to adjust the haka before the start of the 2007 fall season.
 Paepule also noted that the team actually prefers to perform the haka just for themselves and not as an attraction for the team.

-In August 2007 the team announced that they would be dropping the Maori haka, in favour of a traditional Hawaiian war chant, which is called the Haʻa.
-The University of Hawaii’s players, composed their own Haʻa.
+In August 2007 the team announced that they would be dropping the Māori haka, in favour of a traditional Hawaiian war chant, which is called the Haʻa.
+The University of Hawaii's players, composed their own Haʻa.
 Linebacker Brad Kalilimoku, defensive back Guyton Galdeira and defensive tackle Keala Watson worked together to write the words and create the movements for the ritual.
 The three players are native Hawaiians and have experience with the language.
 Galdeira's training in hula also added cultural flavor to the haʻa.
 Although many fans have asked for the lyrics so that they could join in, the lyrics are kept within the team as a means of keeping the team unified.

-Heading into the 2010 season, the team moved away from the haʻa, for unknown reasons, and began to perform the Maori "Tika Tonu" haka prior to games.
+Heading into the 2010 season, the team moved away from the haʻa, for unknown reasons, and began to perform the Māori "Tika Tonu" haka prior to games.
 At the start of the 2013 season, the team did not perform the haka live before home games (although it was still performed ahead of away games).
 Instead, a video of the team performing the haka was played on big screens at the Warriors' home stadium, before the team would make their entrance onto the field.
 However, by the end of the season, the Warriors had returned to performing the haka live before all games, both home and away.